Skip to main content

 • Closed-end credit agreements come with fixed monthly payments.
 While you can put more than the fixed amount towards your loan each month, you may not be able to put less.
 For example, if you agree to pay monthly installments towards your car loan, there may be little wiggle room if you find that you can't afford those payments anymore.

 • You could hurt your score.
 If you're not careful, you could negatively impact your payment history, which is a major factor in calculating your credit score.
-Making late payments or missing payments towards closed-end credit accounts can decrease your credit score and may even lead to having a derogatory remark listed on your credit report.
-These remarks are negative items that indicate to potential lenders that you are a higher risk.
+Making late payments or missing payments towards closed-end credit accounts can decrease your credit score and may even lead to having a derogatory mark listed on your credit report.
+These marks are negative items that indicate to potential lenders that you could be a higher risk.

 How does closed-end credit affect your credit score?